AnnaBureta/Mocker-Platform/index.md

 Important!
 The Mocker administrator tools are optimized for Amazon cloud services.
-They enable rapid deployment of Mocker containers without the need of additional scripting.
+They enable a rapid deployment of Mocker containers without the need of additional scripting.

 ->	Not familiar with Amazon web services?
 You can read our extensive documentation.